Back to Knowledgebase

 References and Further Reading

-- CDC: Bottle feeding basics — US Centers for Disease Control practical guidance
+4. CDC.
+Bottle feeding basics.
+US Centers for Disease Control and Prevention; 2023.

 This content is for informational purposes only and does not replace professional medical advice.
 Consult your healthcare provider for personalised guidance.